The Adian-Rabin Theorem -- An English translation

 We end this part by making one important remark.
 While it may seem like Adian's papers are significantly more technical than Rabin's, this is not necessarily the case.
 Adian's papers, particularly [Adi57a], are very self-contained.
 Essentially the only statements from [Adi57a] not proved therein concern Novikov's group with undecidable word problem, and great effort is made to clarify precisely what statements are used.
 Indeed, it is no exaggeration to say that, in principle, any reader can pick up [Adi57a] and from there understand the basics of combinatorial (semi)group theory, as even the theory of presentations is given in detail.
 If abbreviated, the paper would lose a large fraction of its pages -- but it would also lose a large fraction of its charm.

 \

-As mentioned before, the group-theoretic Adian--Rabin theorem is directly modelled on Markov's corresponding semigroup-theoretic theorem.
-A \textit{Markov property} of finitely presented semigroups is defined in exactly the analogous manner to how Markov properties are defined for finitely presented groups.
+As mentioned before, the group-theoretic Adian--Rabin theorem is directly modelled on Markov's corresponding monoid-theoretic theorem.
+A \textit{Markov property} of finitely presented monoids is defined in exactly the analogous manner to how Markov properties are defined for finitely presented groups.
 We may then state: